Today, I will share a few best stretches to help correct your anterior pelvic tilt.

 Standing Quads Stretch

-In this position, we are looking for the stretch in the quads.
+In this position, we are looking for a stretch in the quads.

-PROGRESSION: If you want to intensify the stretch, you can just bring the knee back a little bit more.
-This targets the quads, the front of the hips and hip flexors which tend to be tight if you have anterior pelvic tilt.
+Progression: If you want to intensify the stretch, you can bring the knee back a little more.
+This targets the quads, the front of the hips, and hip flexors, which tend to be tight if you have anterior pelvic tilt.

-Perform 1 set of 2 reps, alternating back and forth between legs with 20 seconds hold with a light stretch.
+Perform one set of 2 reps, alternating back and forth between your legs with a 20-second hold.
+You should feel a light stretch.

-In kneeling position, with the front leg, knee and hip is at 90 degrees, keeping the front foot flat as much as you can.
-The opposite hip is straight with the knee flexed.
-Tighten up the abdominal area and glutes, then bring the hips forward.
+Come into a kneeling position with the front knee and hip at 90 degrees, keeping the front foot flat as much as possible.
+Tighten the abdominal area and glutes, and then bring the hips forward.
+The opposite hip is straight, with the knee flexed.

 90-90 Hip Flexor Stretch

-This will give a great stretch for the anterior pelvic tilt because it really targets the front of the quads which tend to be tight (especially in rectus femoris ― the double joint quad muscle).
+This will give a great stretch for the anterior pelvic tilt because it targets the front of the quads, which tend to be tight, especially the rectus femoris ― the double joint quad muscle.
 This also works on the hip flexors, which tend to be tight in people with anterior pelvic tilt.

 The Pigeon Pose

-We are working on stretching out the rotators in the hip, which often times is tight with people with an anterior pelvic tilt.
+We are working on stretching out the rotators in the hip, which are often tight in people with an anterior pelvic tilt.

-Perform 1 set of 2 reps, alternating back and forth, with 20 seconds hold and intensity of light stretch in the hip rotators.
+Perform one set of 2 reps, alternating back and forth, with 20-second holds.
+You should feel a light stretch in the hip rotators.

-From downward dog go into the press-up or back-arched position.
+From the downward dog, go into the press-up or back-arched position.

-Perform 1 set of 5 reps with 3-5 seconds hold at the end position with an intensity of feeling mobility in the low-back spine area.
+Perform one set of 5 reps with 3 to 5 seconds holds at the end position.
+You should feel an increase in mobility in the low-back area.

 Lie on your back.
-Pull left knee towards your shoulder, grabbing the left foot with your left hand and then hold the knee to the side.
+Pull your left knee toward your shoulder, grabbing the left foot with your left hand, and then hold the knee to the side.
 Switch to the other side.

-We are really working is that end range in the hips, in the opposite direction, really targeting the glutes and the hamstrings.
+We are working on that end range in the hips, in the opposite direction, targeting the glutes and the hamstrings.

-Perform 1 set of 2 reps, alternating back and forth between legs, start the hold to 10 seconds ( progress to 15 seconds, then to 20 seconds) with an intensity of light stretch in the glute and hamstring area.
+Perform one set of 2 reps, alternating back and forth between your legs.
+Start the hold at 10 seconds, progress to 15 seconds, and then to 20 seconds.
+You should feel a light stretch in the glute and hamstring area.

-Give those 5 stretches a go when it comes to dealing with anterior pelvic tilt.
+Give those five stretches a go when dealing with anterior pelvic tilt.